8 Social Media Design Tips for User Engagement

 No one likes mile-long blocks of text.
 We come to social media for relaxing, and bite-sized information.
 In 2021 it was reported that human attention span has shrunk to a sobering 47 seconds.
 This means that it is more difficult than ever to capture the users’ attention on social media, and even more difficult to retain it.

-You should aim for brevity and conciseness in any kind of post.
+When thinking about social media design ideas, you should aim for brevity and conciseness in any kind of post.
 The best duration for video posts are different across platforms.

 • Instagram video post shouldn’t be longer than 1 minute.